hai-peng-wang/bom-schema/doc/schema.md

 <a name="bom.Version"/>
 ### Version
-Flexibile representation of a version.
+Flexible representation of a version.
 One of semver, string_ver, int_ver or date_ver is allowed to be set

 | Field | Type | Label | Description |